 It looks something like this:

-Step 1: List your debts from smallest to largest regardless of the interest rate.
+1: List your debts from smallest to largest regardless of the interest rate.

-Step 2: Make minimum payments on all your debts except the smallest.
+2: Make minimum payments on all your debts except the smallest.

-Step 3: Pay as much as possible on your smallest debt.
+3: Pay as much as possible on your smallest debt.

-Step 4: Repeat until each debt is paid in full.
+4: Repeat until each debt is paid in full.

 2. The Debt Avalanche

-A debt avalanche is where you allocate enough money to make the minimum payment on each debt, then use any remaining funds to pay off the debt with the highest interest rate.
+The debt avalanche method is where you allocate enough money to make the minimum payment on each debt, then use any remaining funds to pay off the debt with the highest interest rate.
 When the debt with the highest interest rate is paid off, the extra money goes toward the next highest interest loan.
 Continue until all the debts are paid off.

-Step 2: Make minimum payments on all your debts except the highest interest.
+2: Make minimum payments on all your debts except the highest interest.

-Step 3: Pay as much as possible on your highest interest debt.
+3: Pay as much as possible on your highest interest debt.

-Step 4: Repeat until each debt is paid in full.
+4: Repeat until each debt is paid in full.